LabKey/gradlePlugin/README.md

 * [Issue 38600](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=38600): Remove stageJars task and relatives
 * Add missing Input and Output annotations for tasks

+### version 1.8.4
+*Released*: 19 May 2020
+(Earliest compatible LabKey version: 19.3)

+* [Issue 40472](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=40472) Revert change in getLabKeyArtifactName for determining the group.
+ We will always use a LabKey group here.

+### version 1.8.3
+*Released*: 15 May 2020
+(Earliest compatible LabKey version: 19.3)

+* Fix Pom file generation to use license info from module.properties and project group as prefix for publish group of api and module artifacts

 ### version 1.8.2
 *Released*: 29 Oct 2019
 (Earliest compatible LabKey version: 19.3)